 In view that at least one participant found discrepant results depending on the method used without finding the reason, the CCRI(II) agreed in June 2023 not to update the KCRV and invited NMIs to carry out investigations on the standardization of Lu-177 and participate in the further SIR comparisons.
-Consequently the KCRV is identical to the value of 559.9(18) MBq published in 2003 [3].
-This is in conformance with the SIRIC estimation of 560.1(31) MBq [12].
+The new CMI result enriches the comparison, but does not allow us to rule on the suspected outlier.
+Pending further participation, the KCRV is maintained identical to the value of 559.9(18) MBq published in 2014 [4].
+This is in conformance with the SIRIC estimation of 560.1(31) MBq [14].